GM-Manifold/User_Registration_Login_Testing/README.md

-User Dashboard 3.11
+User Dashboard 3.12 (3.11+)
-- Upon login, the user should have access to a dashboard.
+- The user should be able to reset the email address by verification.
-- Display login ID and password (read only).
-- Passwords should be masked.
+- The user should be able to reset the password by verification.